 “[I gained] a new understanding of the future of our world.” — From a program course evaluation

-This course is designed for students who have an interest in the future of finance, technology, AI, and the evolution of money.
-Beginning with an exploration of FinTech (financial technology), we explore technology’s impact on everything from banking, real estate, and Wall Street to how we communicate, move, and stay connected.
-Additionally, we explore how artificial intelligence (AI) will automate and reduce the need for human programmers and coders, as AI, Fintech, and other technologies are combined to automate everything.
+This course is designed for students who have an interest in the future of finance, technology, blockchain, cryptocurrency, artificial intelligence, and work.
+Beginning with an exploration of Fintech (financial technology), we explore technology’s impact on everything from banking to real estate to Wall Street.
+Additionally, we look at how artificial intelligence (AI) will automate and reduce the need for human workers, as AI, Fintech, and other technologies are combined to automate many tasks.

-After gaining a solid understanding of the real-world use cases of Fintech and the everyday ways it impacts the economy, social justice, and our lives, students take a journey of discovery into the world of Bitcoin, blockchain, and AI.
+After gaining a solid understanding of the real-world use cases of Fintech and the everyday ways it impacts the economy, social justice, and our lives, students take a journey of discovery into the world of AI, the Internet of Things (IoT), blockchain, Bitcoin, and cryptocurrency.
 Since Bitcoin’s launch in 2009, cryptocurrency and decentralized ledger technology, aka blockchain, have emerged as an economic force majeure, disrupting the fundamentals of how people interact and how they perceive money.
 In addition to pushing the evolution of money, blockchain technology is now poised to disrupt how we organize businesses and the future of work.
-Course participants explore the organizational impacts and transformations caused by blockchain and cryptocurrencies and role-play what this will mean to them as future CEOs and global business and thought leaders, from a legal and regulatory perspective.
+Course participants explore the organizational impacts and transformations caused by blockchain and cryptocurrencies and examine what this will mean to them as future CEOs and global business and thought leaders.

 Lindsley Medlin is an executive with over thirty years of experience developing and operating businesses.
 He has built companies in six countries and was part of a management team that organically grew a business from $20 million to $1.5 billion in nine years; the business went public and spun off a separate public subsidiary.
 Lindsley holds a bachelor of arts in economics and an MBA in marketing, both from Rutgers University, as well as a Graduate Marketing Certificate from the SMU Cox School of Business in Dallas, Texas.
 He is a Certified Blockchain Professional™, the Founder of the New Jersey Blockchain Center, and a speaker, consultant, and published author.